sarusso/Timeseria/docs/index.rst

 Timeseria is an object-oriented time series processing library which aims at making it easy to manipulate time series data and to build statistical and machine learning models on top of it.

-Unlike common numerical and data analysis frameworks, Timeseira does not make use of low level structures as arrays and matrices for representing data.
-Instead, it builds up from well defined and reusable logical units (objects) which can be easily composed together, ensuring a high level of consistency.
+Unlike common numerical and data analysis frameworks, Timeseria does not make use of low level data structures as arrays and matrices to represent time series data.
+Instead, it builds up from well defined and reusable logical units (objects) which can be easily combined together in order to ensure an high level of consistency.

-Because of this approach, Timeseria addresses by design all those annoying things which are often left as an implementation detail but that actually cause wasting massive amounts of time - as handling data losses, non-uniform sampling rates, differences between aggregated data and punctual observations, timezones, DST changes, and so on.
+Thanks to this approach, Timeseria can address by design several issues often left as an implementation detail but that can actually cause significant challenges - as handling data losses, non-uniform sampling rates, differences between aggregated data and punctual observations, time zones, DST changes, and so on.

-Timeseria  comes with a built-in set of common operations (resampling, aggregation, differencing etc.) and models (reconstruction, forecasting and anomaly detection) which can be easily extended with custom ones, and integrates a powerful plotting engine based on Dygraphs capable of plotting even millions of data points.
+Timeseria  comes with a built-in set of common operations (such as resampling, aggregations, moving averages, derivatives etc.) along with extensible models for reconstruction, forecasting and anomaly detection; and it integrates a powerful plotting engine capable of handling even millions of data points.

 This is the refeerence documentations, and it is quite essential.
 To get started more gently, you can have a look at the `quickstart <https://github.com/sarusso/Timeseria-notebooks/blob/master/notebooks/Quickstart.ipynb>`_ or at the `welcome <https://github.com/sarusso/Timeseria-notebooks/blob/master/notebooks/Welcome.ipynb>`_ notebooks.